Mini3D™ Lapiplasty® Clinical Study

 ClinicalTrials.gov Identifier: NCT05082012

-Lapiplasty® 3D Bunion Correction™ utilizing the Lapiplasty® Mini-Incision™ System is NOT an Investigational Device and has been cleared by the FDA.
+Lapiplasty® 3D Bunion Correction™ utilizing the Lapiplasty® Mini-Incision™ System is NOT an Investigational Device.

 Where are the clinical study sites?